-The “CSi” is a dedicated unit for measuring carbon and silicon in steels and stainless.
-It is the ideal tool if you own handheld XRF units and want to continue to use those for measuring common alloy elements such as Cr, V, Mn, Ni, Cu, Mo, Nb, etc. but need the occasional carbon and/or silicon measurement.
-The CSi opens up a very cost-effective option for many NDT professionals that have older XRF units and may only want to add in C and Si measurements in order to determine carbon equivalents (CE), verify L versus H-grade stainless or include a carbon measurement with low RE steels.
+SciAps “CSi” is dedicated to measuring carbon and silicon in steels and stainless.
+Perfect for busy XRF users.
+Want to continue to use XRF for measuring common alloy elements such as Cr, V, Mn, Ni, Cu, Mo, Nb, etc., but need the occasional carbon and/or silicon measurement?
+CSi opens up a very cost-effective option for many NDT/PMI professionals who rely on XRF units but may want to add C and Si measurements in order to determine carbon equivalents (CE), verify L versus H-grade stainless, or include a carbon measurement with low RE steels.

-The Z-902 “C” is a dedicated NDT/PMI analyzer for carbon content and a wide range of alloys and alloy bases.
-It features 2 spectrometers (instead of one in the 901) to extend the spectral range down to 190 nm with high resolution, specifically to measure carbon content in steels, stainless and other alloys.
-The Z-902 is the analyzer of choice globally for the measuring carbon content in alloys, and carbon equivalents.
-It is also factory calibrated for a suite of 15-20 elements in 7 common alloy bases: aluminum, steel, stainless, nickel, cobalt, titanium and copper bases.
+The Z-902 Carbon is a dedicated NDT/PMI analyzer for carbon content in a wide range of alloys and alloy bases.
+It features two spectrometers (instead of one in the Z-901) to extend the spectral range down to 190 nm with high resolution, specifically to measure carbon content in steels, stainless and other alloys.
+This is the analyzer of choice globally for measuring carbon content in alloys, and carbon equivalents.
+It’s also factory calibrated for a suite of 15-20 elements in seven common alloy bases: aluminum, steel, stainless, nickel, cobalt, titanium, and copper.
 Additional bases or calibrations may be added by the factory or the user.

-The Z-300 is the LIBS of choice for applications in geochem, mining, oil & gas.
-It is our 3-spectrometer system, spanning a wavelength range of 190 nm – 950 nm.
+The Z-903 is the LIBS of choice for applications in geochem, mining, oil and gas.
+It is our three-spectrometer system, spanning a wavelength range of 190 nm – 950 nm.
 This range allows for the entire periodic table to be analyzed including critical elements such as S, H, the halogens and others.
-Like the Z-200, the Z-300 is factory calibrated for specific applications in mining and environmental applications.
+The Z-300 is factory calibrated for specific applications in mining and environmental applications.
 Examples include lithium in brines and hard rock, beryllium, boron and carbon analysis, fluorine, and sodium in soils or other materials.
 Operators may also use the accompanying PC software to set up their own calibrations for a variety of material types – glasses, polymers, archaeological and forensics samples, and many others.

-The Z-900 Series uses a patented stack-spectrometer design that delivers wide wavelength range and high resolution – superior to any other handheld LIBS.
-Depending on your application, the 900 Series can be purchased with 1-3 spectrometers.
+The Z-900 Series uses a patented stack-spectrometer design that delivers wide wavelength range and high resolution—superior to any other handheld LIBS.
+Depending on your application, SciAps 900 Series can be purchased with 1-3 spectrometers.
 The 3-spectrometer Z-903 range is 190 nm – 950 nm.
-In addition to the elements measured by the Z-902, this wider wavelength range also measures: H, F, Br, Cl, N, O, S, Rb, Cs and K.
+In addition to the elements measured by the Z-902, this wider wavelength range also measures H, F, Br, Cl, N, O, S, Rb, Cs, and K.

 The key to good LIBS analysis is creating a good plasma.
 The best plasma’s come from the highest power densities on the sample.
 The Z’s PULSAR laser technology fires laser pulses in the 5-6 mJ/pulse range, at up to 50 Hz frequencies, with 1 ns wide pulses.
 It is well established that mJoule, rather than micro-joule laser pulses yield superior analytical results.